rickbutterfield/jekyll-now/_posts/2018-10-30-dark-mode-css-media-queries.md

 </video>

 You can give it a try yourself if you're using macOS Mojave and the latest Safari Technology Preview, but I don't imagine it will be long until other browser makers bring in developmental support.
 There's a lot of potential here but as with everything it's worth using in an appropriate, sparing way.

+## UPDATE: 21st May 2019
+Dark mode support has now come to Firefox desktop! (v67)